zx80/flask-simple-auth/README.md

 ```

 Then the module can be used to retrieve the authenticated user with `get_user`.
-This functions raises a `AuthException` exception on failures.
+This functions raises an `AuthException` exception on failures.

 A good practice (IMHO) is to use a before request hook to set a global variable
 with the value and warrant that the authentication is always checked.

+Some path may require to skip authentication, for instance registering a new user.
+This can be achieved simply by checking `request.path`.

 ```Python
 LOGIN: Optional[str] = None